Get

 3. Your Specific Location

 Although prices won’t vary substantially, dog cremation costs change from place to place.
-Large cities usually charge the highest for dog cremations, while in rural and suburban areas, the price is generally less.
+Large cities usually charge the most for dog cremations, while the price is generally lower in rural and suburban areas.
 Your best choice is to contact your local veterinarian and ask for their cremation costs and details.

 Cremation Costs Based on Type and Dog Size / Weight